tolamoon/Akamai_Task/README.md

 Moreover I set up my test with chromedriver stored under following path:
 "C:\chromedriver.exe"

-To execute following project, it is needed to type in Intellij terminal following maven command or simply Run from Intellij GUI.
+To execute following project, it is needed to type in Intellij terminal following maven command or simply "Run" from Intellij GUI.
 > mvn clean install